ryanrolds/word_finder/README.md

 # Word Finder

 Super simple program demonstrating trees and recursion.
-Takes a word with underscores for whildcards and outputs a list of words that satisfy the wildcards.
+Takes known letters and a word with underscores for whildcards and outputs a list of words that satisfy the wildcards without using the known letters.

 ## English words